 Any use of footpaths will be conditional upon the safety of potential users.
-Where deemed necessary, a setback from the kerb edge may be required to ensure the safety of pedestrians and patrons from contact with moving motor vehicles.
+Where deemed necessary, a 1.2 metre setback from the kerb edge may be required to ensure the safety of pedestrians and patrons from contact with moving motor vehicles.
 Barriers may be installed at the applicants request subject to Council's approval.